Just for Chewers

 Dispose or wash used toys:

 Toys have a finite life span, and more dirty, ripped, or shredded they get the more dangerous they can be for an older dogs mouth.
 Lots of rubber toys can be sanitized in the dishwasher, or even in the sink.
 It is best to keep germs at bay for you and your dog.
 Toys that have been ripped or shredded, can cut or cause choking hazards.
 So if a toy is getting to haggard, throw it out, it’s rubbish.
 Buy a new one.
 We would rather go nuts over a new toy anyway.

 Buy at least one flavor infused toy:

 This will help keep older dogs pleased, but it will also curb chewing habits.
-The flavours can usually be enhanced with dental additives for dental health and hygiene as well.
-What is great about these toys is it allows the dogs to savor the chew toy and associate the flavours with food, making the aggressive chewing less of an aggressive habit.
+The flavors can usually be enhanced with dental additives for dental health and hygiene as well.
+What is great about these toys is it allows the dogs to savor the chew toy and associate the flavors with food, making the aggressive chewing less of an aggressive habit.

 Chew on everybody.
 Chew on.

 (Should we make a shirt that says “Keep Calm and Chew On” with a bone on it?
 I know all those British doggies would like it…)